 As we know, obesity rates are rising not just in the wealthy countries, but in countries like India and Indonesia, they’ve got the problems of both poverty and excess wealth and they also have these modern-world problems of obesity.
 And so, given that pathway from obesity into diabetes, into heart disease, into stroke, he modelled that we would be having higher rates of death.

 And of course, it will be very inequitable.
 So, the wealthy will live until they’re 100 and the poor will start dying as Aboriginal people are, by the time they’re 60.
 So, that’s a very important economic impact upon a health outcome.

 Ginger: I want to take a sharp turn, if I can, because one of the things that you have been noting is that some positives are coming out of the pandemic.
 And in fact, this is a great time for pause and reflection.
 So, I wonder what you have been noting in these current circumstances.

-Fiona: Well, there are two major things that I think are really exciting and really could have a profound effect on our society, if we were able to take them as lessons from the pandemic.
+Professor Fiona Stanley: Well, there are two major things that I think are really exciting and really could have a profound effect on our society, if we were able to take them as lessons from the pandemic.
 The first and, of course, the most exciting is that suddenly, science was taken notice of.